Zuzana's advice on...

 Q4.
 Do I need big hands and long fingers?

 A: No, and especially not when you are an adult student.
 You can have small hands and short fingers.
 There are exercises to help your fingers with flexibility, able to stretch and hit the keys precisely.

 If your child is aged under five small hands and fingers can be a problem – one solved by waiting six months or so until hands are bigger.

-Our promise: Your child will not missed out on learning if she or he starts at age seven or eight.
+Our promise: Your child will not miss out on learning if she or he starts at age seven or eight.
 It pays to wait until a child is ready – physically and mentally.
 Every child is an individual with their own pace in learning and should be introduced to the piano at the right time for them.

 Q5.
 Am I too old to start learning the piano?